AhmedRaafat14/apiplatform-users-auth/README.md

         "message": "JWT Token not found"
       }
     ```
-    * As you see it asks you to login :D, there is no token specified so we will creat a very simple API that used by the lexik jwt to authenticate the users,
+    * As you see it asks you to login :D, there is no JWT token specified so we will create a very simple API that used by the lexik jwt to authenticate the users,
-    and generate their tokens, remember that the login check path should be the same as the check_path under json_login in the security file:
+    and generate their tokens, remember that the login check path should be the same as the **check_path** under **json_login** in the security file:
     ```yaml
     # api/config/packages/security.yaml
     ....